Anton Shynder

-Anton Shynder (Антон Павлович Шиндер; born 13 June 1987) is a Ukrainian football striker who plays for German club Ammerthal.
+Anton Pavlovych Shynder (Антон Павлович Шиндер; born 13 June 1987) is a Ukrainian football striker who plays for German club Ammerthal.

 Club career

 Shynder's move to Shakhtar in 2013 was of little benefit to the player as he failed to see a single minute of Ukrainian Premier League action.
 He made just one appearance for Shakhtar (coming against MFK Mykolaiv) in the Ukrainian Cup.

-In February 2015, after a loan spell at FC Chornomorets Odessa, Shynder joined Vorskla Poltava.
+In February 2015, after a loan spell at FC Chornomorets Odesa, Shynder joined Vorskla Poltava.

 On 7 August 2017, he was released from his contract by FC Amkar Perm.

 On 8 June 2018, Shynder was released from his FC Tobol contract, signing for Kisvárda the following day.

 On 11 August 2018 against Ferencváros Shynder was sent off for yelling at the referee from close distance after being booked for a foul.
 He was subsequently directed by his club to train with the reserves.
 On 15 August, the Hungarian Football Federation banned him for 4 months from every soccer related activity which also included organized team trainings.
 As a consequence, Kisvárda terminated his contract with 30 August 2018.